 The subject of integrability is, first, both modern and old, and second, sometimes very precise and sometimes quite intuitive.
-I will talk essentially about the modern intuitive part of it, IQFT, because it is, to my opinion, the most interesting physically, and also because mathematically it offers the opportunity of a more precise understanding of QFT.
+I will talk essentially about the modern intuitive part of it, integrable Quantum Feld Theory (QFT), because it is, to my opinion, the most interesting physically, and also because mathematically it offers the opportunity of a more precise understanding of QFT.